ROT-Utilities/ROT-RP/README.md

 # ROT Resource V3

-This the offical ROT resource pack.
-We suggest you use this with the ROT behavior pack
+**This the offical ROT & ROTJ resource pack.
+You will need this pack to use ROT and ROTJ with any bugs or issues.**